Aquatic grooming, and Facial fold forcing

 Aquatic grooming works much better

-You don't groom the same way underwater.
+You groom yourself differently underwater.

 Your skin becomes more supple, and it unfolds willingly.